 \section{Acknowledgments}

 Thanks to Jim Bosch for suggesting the author extend a study of missing data in coadds to include edges.
 Thanks to Michael Jarvis for encouraging the development of a \Tfrac-like statistic.
-We thank Xiangchong Li and Matt Becker for helpful comments on the initial draft of this paper, and Jim Chiang for providing the operation simulation from DC2.
-We thank the excellent computing staffs of the RHIC Atlas Computing Facility at Brookhaven National Laboratory and the SLAC Shared Science Data Facility for their support.
+We thank Xiangchong Li and Matt Becker for helpful comments on the draft of this paper, and Jim Chiang for providing the operation simulation from DC2.
+We thank the excellent computing staff of the RHIC Atlas Computing Facility at Brookhaven National Laboratory and the SLAC Shared Science Data Facility for their support.
+Finally, many thanks to the referees whose careful reading made this paper substantially better.
 ES is supported by DOE grant DE-AC02-98CH10886.

 \bibsection